Bracknell Forest Safeguarding Board

 • Thames Valley Police

-Together, these partners co-design arrangements for safeguarding children and adults.
-They make sure that shared values shape their work.
+Together, these partners co‑design safeguarding arrangements for children and adults.
+They make sure that shared values shape and guide our work.

-• maintain a collective commitment to our shared responsibility
+• maintains a collective commitment to our shared responsibilities

-• bring a proactive approach to the safeguarding agenda
+• brings a proactive and forward‑thinking approach to the safeguarding agenda

 More information